 As a result of the changes to U.S. federal tax laws implemented by the TCJA, our taxable income and the amount of distributions to our stockholders required in order to maintain our REIT status, and our relative tax advantage as a REIT, may significantly change.
 The long-term impact of the TCJA on the overall economy, government revenues, our tenants, us, and the real estate industry cannot be reliably predicted at this early stage of the new law's implementation.
 Furthermore, the TCJA may negatively impact certain of our tenants' operating results, financial condition, and future business plans.
-The TCJA may also result in reduced government revenues, and therefore reduced government spending, which may negatively impact our operating results, financial condition, and future business operations.
+The TCJA may also result in reduced government revenues, and therefore reduced government spending, which may negatively impact some of our tenants that rely on government funding.
+There can be no assurance that the TCJA will not negatively impact our operating results, financial condition, and future business operations.